webuildsg/webuild/readme.md

 # Editing events and repos list

-###events
+###Events

-1. Meetup and Facebook events in Singapore are automatically populated
+1. Meetup and Facebook events in Singapore are automatically populated.
-1. **White list events**: To add additional events, edit `events/whitelistEvents.json`
+1. **White list events**: To add additional events, edit `events/whitelistEvents.json`.
-1. **Black list events**: To remove a specific events (paid / duplicate), get the event `id` from <http://webuild.sg/api/events> endpoint and edit `events/blacklistEvents.json`
+1. **Black list events**: To remove a specific events (paid / duplicate), get the event `id` from <http://webuild.sg/api/events> endpoint and edit `events/blacklistEvents.json`.

-###repos
+###Repos

-1. Github repos from user's location Singapore are automatically populated
+1. Github repos from user's location Singapore are automatically populated.
-1. Repos with more than 200 watchers and pushed date less than 3 months ago are selected
+1. Repos with more than 200 watchers and pushed date less than 3 months ago are selected.
-1. **White list users**: To add additional users, edit `repos/whitelistUsers.json`
+1. **White list users**: To add additional users, edit `repos/whitelistUsers.json`.

 #Customise for any location